A safe, reliable and environmentally sound way to store and generate electricity.

 Creating jobs and investing in the region

-$2 Billion+ project 8 miles SE of Goldendale creates more than 3,000 family-wage jobs during its 4-year construction period.
+$2 billion+ project creates more than 3,000 family-wage jobs during its four-year construction period.

-The project will create 50 to 70 permanent jobs.
+The project will create 50 to 70 operational jobs.

 Offers job training and employment opportunities to the surrounding community.